Middleware for the mock-service-worker

 Motivation

-It may sound a bit crazy, but I have used the mock-service-worker library to run a mock-backend for my Gachou demo, which is hosted completely on Gitlab-pages.
+It may sound a bit crazy, but I have used the mock-service-worker library to run a mock-backend for my Gachou demo, which is hosted completely on GitLab Pages.
 You can not do a lot there, just log in and add users.
 Everything is stored locally in your browser, but the requests are handled by mock-service-worker so that it even looks real in the dev-tool’s network-tab.

 I am using the same mock-endpoints in my test-cases and in the demo.
 In the demo, the endpoints are “secured” (i.e. check the access token), but in the unit tests, I didn’t want to bother with access tokens and login.